njustesen/botbowl/README.md

 43. 'is quick snap'

 #### Observation: 'procedure'
-The 18 procedures represented in the one-hot vector obs['procedure'] are:
+The 19 procedures represented in the one-hot vector obs['procedure'] are:

 1. StartGame
+2. CoinTossFlip
-2. CoinToss
+2. CoinTossKickReceive
-3. Setup
+4. Setup
-4. PlaceBall
+5. PlaceBall
-5. HighKick
+6. HighKick
-6. Touchback
+7. Touchback
-7. Turn
+8. Turn
-8. PlayerAction
+9. PlayerAction
-9. Block
+10. Block
-10. Push
+11. Push
-11. FollowUp
+12. FollowUp
-12. Apothecary
+13. Apothecary
-13. PassAction
+14. PassAction
-14. Catch
+15. Catch
-15. Interception
+16. Interception
-16. GFI
+17. GFI
-17. Dodge
+18. Dodge
-18. Pickup
+19. Pickup

 ### Action Types
 Actions consists of 31 action types.
 Some action types, denoted by <position> also requires an x and y-coordinate.